Mitilda and Gabriel made it over the wall of another city, still undetected.

 Mitilda couldn't believe how satisfied she felt.
 She was lost to the cause now, and she didn't know if she was going to be executed, tortured, or just left to rot in a cell.
 But she had gone out as a hero, and she had accomplished her mission.
 It was a tragic ending to her story, yet a beautiful one.

-Rebeka was the one taking me back to my home pillar that night, which was apparently known as the seventh one.
+Rebeka was the one taking me back to my home pillar that night, which was apparently the seventh one by convention.
 "So why aren't you stopping the wind like Katherine did?"
 I asked as we flew.

 "I like the wind on my face.
 Everything about the wonderful experience of flying feels muffled without the wind."